symbolic-kg/PyClause/README.md

 ```

 ### 2) Install as a package
 For using PyClause in your own Python project and as a dependency.
-When running our examples you have to set your own correct paths to data and rule files. <br>
+When running our examples, you have to set your own correct paths to data and rule files. <br>
 install:

 ```